tbrlpld/100-days-of-code/log.md

 Tomorrow I want to start setting up the database server.
 This is going to be the first time I will have a production ready database available. :) The next thing I will need is an app that makes use of it ^^

+## Day 92: January 18, 2020, Saturday

+### Today's Progress
+No "code".
+Wrote up my notes for an initial server setup as a possible blog post.

+Also, started setting up a database server for future applications ^^ #100DaysOfWeb @TalkPython @PyBites